 Once the format of the flow diagrams is understood, it is possible to follow the flows through any instruction sequence.
-Examples of following an operation through the flow diagrams are given in Tables 4-1 and 4-2.
+Examples of following an operation through the flow diagrams are given in Tables 4-2 and 4-3.

-In the example in Table 4-1, the following instruction (not micro) program is present: $\frac{\text{Program Address}}{5000} \quad \frac{\text{Contents}}{\text{ADD (1), (2)}}$ $R(SF)=(R1) = 300(R1) \qquad 5$
+In the example in Table 4-2, the following instruction (not micro) program is present:

+Program Address Contents

+5000 ADD (1), (2)

+R(SF) = (R1) = 300 (R1) 5

-R(DF)=(R2) = 400(R2) 5
+R(DF) = (R2) = 400 (R2) 5

 In effect, the operation adds two numbers together.
-The instruction ADD (1),(2), which is 061112 in octal form, is loaded at location 5000.
+The instruction ADD (1), (2), which is 061112 in octal form, is loaded at location 5000.
 The first number to be added (R1) is the number 5 (octal) stored at address 300.
 The second number (octal 5) is stored at address 400.

-Based on the above conditions, Table 4-1 lists all microwords in the flow when performing this operation.
+Based on the above conditions, Table 4-2 lists all microwords in the flow when performing this operation.
 The table also includes a description of what is happening during each machine state.
 If the table is followed carefully while referring to the flow diagrams, the operations should be apparent.

-Table 4-2 describes a subtract operation and is identical to Table 4-1 in format except that the description column has been eliminated to allow the reader to determine if he can follow the table and the flows by himself.
+Table 4-3 describes a subtract operation and is identical to Table 4-2 in format except that the description column has been eliminated to allow the reader to determine if he can follow the table and the flows by himself.

 Two tables are included in this chapter as an aid in finding specific microwords on the flow diagrams.
-Table 4-3 is a numerical listing of all microwords in the ROM and includes the mnemonic, a general statement of the function, and the page of the flow diagrams on which it is found.
+Table 4-4 is a numerical listing of all microwords in the ROM and includes the mnemonic, a general statement of the function, and the page of the flow diagrams on which it is shown.

-Table 4-4 lists all microwords in alphabetical order according to the microword mnemonic.
+Table 4-5 lists all microwords in alphabetical order according to the microword mnemonic.
 The only other entry in this table is the ROM address.
-Once the ROM address is found on Table 4-4, then Table 4-3 can be used to find the microword on the flows.
-Table 4-1
+Once the ROM address is found on Table 4-5, then Table 4-4 can be used to find the microword on the flows.

-Flow Diagram Example 1
+Table 4-2 Flow Diagram Example 1

-ROM Next Flow Di agram Example 1 Microword Mnemonic Address (PUPP) Address (UPP) Data Display Operation Description FETO2 016 001 5000 P1: BA R(PC); DATI; CLKOFF; SPS=0 The contents of the PC is loaded into the bus address register; a data transfer is performed to bring the instruction into the processor.
-The address of the instruction (ADD (1),(2)) is displayed.
-FETO3 001 004 061112 P1: IR, R(IR), B←UNIBUS DATA The instruction (Unibus data) is loaded into the B register, a scratch pad register, and the instruction register.
+Microword Mnemonic ROM Address (PUPP) Next ROM Address (UPP) DATA Display Operation Description FET02 016 001 5000 P1: BA ← R (PC); DATI; CLKOFF; SPS=0 The contents of the PC is loaded into the Bus Address Register; a Unibus data transfer is performed to bring the instruction into the processor.
+The address of the instruction [ADD (1), (2)] is displayed.
+FET03 001 004 061112 P1: IR, R(IR), B ← UNIBUS DATA The instruction (Unibus data) is loaded into the B Register, a Scratch Pad Register, and the Instruction Register.
 The Unibus data for the instruction is displayed.
-FETO4 004 005 5000 P2: D,BA←R(PC) PLUS 2; DATI IF OVLAP FETCH; BUT INSTR 1 The value of PC plus 2 is loaded into both the bus address and D registers.
-No DATI is performed for OVerLAP FETCH.
-Branch test BUT (INSTR 1) is performed which is the first wide branch for all instructions.
+FET04 004 005 5000 P2: D, BA ← R(PC) PLUS 2; DATI IF OVLAP FETCH; BUT INSTR 1 The value of PC plus 2 is loaded into both the Bus Address and D Registers.
+No DATI is performed for OVERLAP FETCH.
+Branch test BUT (INSTR 1) is performed, which is the first wide branch for all instructions.
 Value of current PC is displayed.
-FET05 005 141 5002 Pl: R(PC)←D Program counter is updated by moving data in the D register (which contains next PC+2) into the PC.
+FET05 141 5002 PC1: R(PC) ← D Program Counter is updated by moving data in the D Register (which contains next PC+2) into the PC.
 The new PC is displayed.
 Note that the display of D in a given microword is a display of what is in D at the beginning of the microword - not what will be clocked into it this microword.
+The next microword to be used is at ROM address 141 for a source mode 1 (SM1) calculation on sheet 2.
+This address occurs as a function of the IR and BUT (INSTR 1) with ALLDOP -SM0 indicating a double operand instruction with a non-zero source mode.